Wally's Las Vegas

 Planning Your Visit

 Wally's Las Vegas sits at 3000 S Las Vegas Blvd, directly on the Strip corridor where foot traffic is highest and table competition is steepest.
-Given the venue's reputation on the West Coast and the density of demand in the area, arriving with a reservation or at minimum a firm plan is advisable, particularly for weekend evenings when Strip dining pressure peaks.
-The retail component of the concept means that even a visit timed outside peak dining hours can yield genuine value, whether that means browsing the selection or picking up a bottle to take to your hotel room from one of the properties covered in our Las Vegas hotels guide.
-Those interested in extending the wine focus beyond the Strip entirely can consult our Las Vegas wineries guide and Las Vegas experiences guide for the broader regional picture.
+Given the venue's reservation-recommended policy and weekend demand, arriving with a reservation is advisable, particularly for weekend evenings.
+The retail component of the concept means that even a visit timed outside peak dining hours can yield value.
+Those interested in extending the wine focus beyond the Strip entirely can consult broader regional guides.

 Recognition, Side-by-Side